gpustack/gpustack/docs/tutorials/using-audio-models.md

 Before you begin, ensure that you have the following:

 - A Linux system with AMD architecture or macOS.
+- Access to Hugging Face for downloading the model files.
 - GPUStack is installed and running.
 If not, refer to the [Quickstart Guide](../quickstart.md).
-- Additional installation steps for Vox-Box based on your platform have been completed.
-For details, see the Vox-Box section in the [Inference Backends](../user-guide/inference-backends.md)
-- Access to Hugging Face for downloading the model files.

 ## Running Speech-to-Text Model